 How to find area left of a z score

-You can find area to the left of a z score (where z is greater than the mean) by using a z-table.
-The trick to using a z-table is knowing that the numbers in a z-table represent percentages.
+You can find area to the left of a z score (where the z-score is greater than the mean) by using a z-table.
+The trick to using a z-table is knowing that the numbers represent percentages.
 For example, a value in the table of 0.5000 represents 50% of the area under the curve and a value of .9999 represents 99% of the area under a curve.
 Once you know how to read the table, finding the area only takes a step or two!

-If you are looking for other variations on area, see the index article, area under a normal distribution curve.
+If you are looking for other variations on area, see the index article, Area Under a Normal Distribution Curve.
 You’ll find several articles for all different possibilities of areas.
-For example, finding the area for a value between 0 and any z-score, between two z-scores, or an area to the right of a z-score.
+For example, finding the area for a value between 0 and any z-score, or an area to the right of a z-score.

 How to find area left of a z score: Steps

 Step 1: Split your given decimal into two after the tenths decimal place.
 For example, if you’re given 0.46, split that into 0.4 + 0.06.

 Step 2: Look up your decimals from Step 1 in the z-table.
 The z-table below gives the result from looking up 0.4 in the left column and 0.06 in the top row.
 The intersection (i.e. the area under the curve) is .1772.

 Step 3: Add 0.500 to the z-value you just found in step 2.